Wisdom Tooth Extractions - Philadelphia, PA

 - Difficulty opening and closing your jaw

-Having wisdom teeth removed is a surgical procedure, so it’s important that you follow our directions for taking care of your mouth while you recover.
+Having wisdom teeth removed in Bustleton is a surgical procedure, so it’s important that you follow our directions for taking care of your mouth while you recover.
 Hold gauze over the surgical site until any bleeding has completely stopped.
 Do not rinse vigorously, use a straw, or smoke while your mouth is healing.
 Gently rinsing with saltwater two or three times a day will help reduce your risk of infection.
 Initially, stick to a soft food diet and gradually work your way back to more solid foods.